Bedrock-OSS/bedrock-wiki/docs/guide/project-setup.md

 ## Language Files

 The last thing to do is setup language support for your add-on.
-You will need to create a language file for both the RP and the BP.
+You will need to create a language file for both the RP and the BP (note that the BP translations are only used by the BP manifest, **all other translations such as item names go in the RP**).
 You can learn more about how Minecraft handles localization [here](/text/text-intro).

 <CodeHeader>RP/texts/en_US.lang</CodeHeader>